 Catherine qualified as a solicitor in 2007 after earning her LLB (Hons) from the University of Edinburgh and completing her Diploma in Legal Practice.
 She joined Digby Brown in 2020 and is based in our Edinburgh office.

-As a Senior Associate in our Non Accidental Team, Catherine specialises in claims arising from historic child abuse, intentional assaults and harassment.
+As a Partner in our Non Accidental Team, Catherine specialises in claims arising from historic child abuse, domestic abuse, assaults and harassment.
 She has represented clients in both the Sheriff Court and the Court of Session achieving significant recoveries.
 She has built a reputation for her meticulous approach, strategic litigation and commitment to achieving justice for survivors.

 Catherine is a Notary Public, member of the Association of Personal Injury Lawyers (APIL) and is certified by the Law Society of Scotland as a Trauma Informed Lawyer, acknowledging her understanding of the lasting effects of abuse and her commitment to supporting clients with sensitivity, respect and care.